christian-monch/dump-things-server/README.md

  On success the endpoint will return a list of all stored records.
  This might be more than one record if the posted object contains inlined records.

-- `GET /<collection>/records/<class>`: retrieve all objects of type `<class>` or any of its subclasses that are stored in the global storage space of the service.
+- `GET /<collection>/records/<class>`: retrieve all objects of type `<class>` or any of its subclasses that are stored in a token storage space or the global storage space of the service.
+ If the service was started with the `--no-standard-store` flag, records in the global storage space will be ignored.
- If a token is provided, all matching objects from the token storage space are returned in addition.
+ If a token is provided, all matching objects from the token storage space are returned.
+  If the service was started with the `--no-standard-store` flag, it will only return objects from the token storage space, otherwise the service returns objects from the global storage space in addition.
  Objects from token space take precedence over objects from the global space, i.e. if there are two objects with identical `pid` in the global store and the object store, the record from the token store will be returned.
- The endpoints supports the query parameter `format`, which determines the format of the query result.
+ The endpoint supports the query parameter `format`, which determines the format of the query result.
  It can be set to `json` (the default) or to `ttl`,

-- `GET /<collection>/record?pid=<pid>`: retrieve an object with the pid `<pid>` from the global storage of the service.
-If a token is provided, the object is also searched in the token storage space.
+- `GET /<collection>/record?pid=<pid>`: retrieve an object with the pid `<pid>` from a token storage space or from the global storage of the service.
+  If the service was started with the `--no-standard-store` flag, records in the global storage space will be  ignored.
+  If a token is provided, the object is first searched in the token storage space.
+  If the service was started with the `--no-standard-store` flag, it will only search in the token storage space, otherwise the service will also search in the global storage space in addition.
   Only objects with a type defined by the schema associated with `<collection>` are considered.
-  The endpoints supports the query parameter `format`, which determines the format of the query result.
+  The endpoint supports the query parameter `format`, which determines the format of the query result.
   It can be set to `json` (the default) or to `ttl`,